 In December 2017 the County Legislature (BR #194) authorized \$2.3 million for the engineering phase of Ley Creek/Liverpool Force Mains Replacement/Rehabilitation.
 A consulting engineer will investigate multiple options for replacement or rehabilitation.
 The investigation will also include evaluation of capacity for future need, land acquisition and the most robust pipe design for the longest service life.

 A consulting engineer was hired in March of 2019.

-It is anticipated that legislative approval will be sought in October 2021 for construction in the amount of \$15.5 million.
+It is anticipated that legislative approval for construction will be sought in October 2022, in the amount of \$26.3 million in debt.